AJ-Walker/movies-api-serverless/README.md

 - `GET /api/movies` - Retrieve a list of all movies.
 - `GET /api/movies?year={year}` - Filter movies by release year.
+- `GET /api/movies?movieId={movieId}` - Get a specific movie by ID.
+- `POST /api/movies` - Add a new movie (accepts multipart form data with title, releaseYear, genre, and optional coverImage).
+- `PUT /api/movies?movieId={movieId}` - Update a movie's details and/or poster image (accepts multipart form data with title, releaseYear, genre, and optional coverImage).
+- `DELETE /api/movies?movieId={movieId}` - Delete a movie and its associated poster from S3.
 - `GET /api/movies/summary?movieId={movieId}` - Fetch an AI-generated summary for a specific movie.

+## DynamoDB Schema

+The movie data is stored in DynamoDB with the following structure:

+- `movieId` (Primary Key): Unique identifier for each movie
+- Note: Previously, `releaseYear` was used as a sort key, but it has been removed to simplify the schema and allow for more flexible querying.

 ## Movie Summary Feature